envygeeks/jekyll-docker/README.md

 ### LiveReload

-This image supports [jekyll-reload](https://rubygems.org/gems/jekyll-reload), all you need do is to [http://www.rubydoc.info/gems/jekyll-reload/](configure it according to your needs).
+This image supports [jekyll-reload](https://rubygems.org/gems/jekyll-reload), all you need do is to [configure it according to your needs](http://www.rubydoc.info/gems/jekyll-reload/).

 #### Usage